Olupaula/Olupaula/README.md

 -->

 ## I am <b> Oluwafemi Paul Adeyemi</b>
-<p> I have just concluded an M.Sc. in Statistics Program at the University of Ilorin.
+<p> A graduand of Statistics (M.Sc.) of the University of Ilorin.
 I am a Machine Learning enthusiast.
-Proficient in classification models, predictive models, text- processing.
-Comfortable working with large datasets.
+Proficient in classification models, predictive models, Unsupervised and text- processing.
+I Comfortable working with large datasets.
 Skilled at writing html, markdown, css and deploying models on websites.</p>